I am moving to the Netherlands and want to import my household effects to the Netherlands without paying import duties

 Certain goods among your removal goods are subject to special rules.

 Are you also importing vehicles?
 If so, you will need to file a separate declaration to import the vehicle via your removal company.
 Is the vehicle a car or motorcycle?
 And have you been granted an exemption from import duties for that vehicle?
-In that case you can take your copy of the import declaration (bearing an exemption code) to a BPM declaration point.
-There you can ask exemption for BPM (tax on cars and motorcycles).
-The exemption conditions are given below.
+In that case you can also apply for a bpm exemption (Bpm is the private motor vehicle and motorcycle tax).
+Go to File a declaration for bpm for information on how to obtain a Dutch licence for your car or motorcycle and how to apply for bpm exemption.

 To be granted an exemption from import duties you must meet the following conditions: